GianlucaUlivi/GianlucaUlivi/README.md

 - 👋 Hi, I’m @GianlucaUlivi
-- 👀 I’m interested in Networking and it's my current Job
+- 👀 I’m interested in Networking and currently working as Network Engineer
-- 🌱 I’m currently learning bash scripting and Python
+- 🌱 I’m currently using and learning bash scripting and Python mainly to interact with API on Network tools and Management Platforms

 <!---